Advanced installation

 --set workload.image.repository=$HOSTNAME/optimize/workload-agent \

---set prom.image.repository=$HOSTNAME/prom/prometheus \
+--set prom.image.repository=$HOSTNAME/prometheus/prometheus \

 Install the Agent